I'm a provider

-There are four types of headache: vascular, muscle contraction (tension), traction and inflammatory.
-Primary (not the result of another condition) chronic headache is defined as headache occurring more than 15 days of the month for at least three months.
+There are four types of headache: vascular, muscle contraction (tension), traction, and inflammatory.
+Primary (not the result of another condition) chronic headache is defined as headache occurring more than 15 days of the month for at least three consecutive months.
 An estimated 45 million Americans experience chronic headaches.
 For at least half of these people, the problem is severe and sometimes disabling.
+There are several types of primary headaches, including vascular.
+Herein, we will only discuss types of vascular headache, including migraine, hemicrania continua, and cluster.

 Migraine is the most common type of vascular headache.
 Migraine headaches are usually characterized by severe pain on one or both sides of the head, an upset stomach, and at times, disturbed vision.
-One-year prevalence of migraine ranges from 6 - 15 percent in adult men and from 14 - 35 percent in adult women.
-Migraine headaches may last a day or more and strike as often as several times a week or as rarely as once every few years.
+One-year prevalence of migraine ranges from 6% to 15% in adult men and from 14% to 35% in adult women.
+Migraine headaches may last a day or more, and can strike as often as several times a week or as rarely as once every few years.
 Drug therapy for migraine is often combined with biofeedback and relaxation training.
 Sumatriptan is commonly used for relief of symptoms.
-Drugs used to prevent migraine include methysergide maleate, propranolol hydrochloride, ergotamine tartrate, amitriptyline, valproic acid and verapamil.
+Drugs used to prevent migraine include methysergide maleate, propranolol hydrochloride, ergotamine tartrate, amitriptyline, valproic acid, and verapamil.

-Hemicrania continua, also a vascular headache, causes moderate pain with occasional severe pain on only one side of the head.
-At least one of the following symptoms must also occur; conjunctival injection and /or lacrimation, nasal congestion and / or rhinorrhea, or ptosis and / or miosis.
-Headache occurs daily and is continuous with no pain free periods.
+Hemicrania continua causes moderate and occasionally severe pain on only one side of the head.
+At least one of the following symptoms must also occur: conjunctival injection and/or lacrimation, nasal congestion and/or rhinorrhea, or ptosis and/or miosis.
+Headache occurs daily and is continuous with no pain-free periods.
 Hemicrania continua occurs mainly in women, and its true prevalence is not known.
 Indomethacin usually provides rapid relief of symptoms.
-Other nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen, celecoxib and naproxen, can provide some relief from symptoms.
+Other nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen, celecoxib and naproxen, can provide some relief of symptoms.
 Amitriptyline and other tricyclic antidepressants are effective in some patients.

-Cluster headache is a vascular headache that occurs in cyclical patterns or clusters of severe or very severe unilateral orbital or supraorbital and /or temporal pain.
+Cluster headache occurs in cyclical patterns or clusters of severe or very severe unilateral orbital or supraorbital and/or temporal pain.
 The headache is accompanied by at least one of the following autonomic symptoms: